mberk/mberk.github.io/_posts/2016-06-08-integer-sequence-learning-first-steps.markdown

 {% endhighlight %}

 Next we come to a couple of helper functions.
-First is
-{% ihighlight r %}evaluateResults{% endihighlight %} which is intended to be used with the output from {% ihighlight r %}fitModel{% endihighlight %} when
-{% ihighlight r %}forSubmission{% endihighlight %} was set to
+First is `evaluateResults` which is intended to be used with the output from `fitModel` when `forSubmission` was set to
-{% ihighlight r %}FALSE{% endihighlight %}, calculating the accuracy on the last element of the sequence that was held back for the out of sample test.
+`FALSE`, calculating the accuracy on the last element of the sequence that was held back for the out of sample test.
-The function takes an additional argument,
-{% ihighlight r %}modeFallbackThreshold{% endihighlight %}, which sets the value of the MAE at which the mode of the sequence is used as the prediction instead of the linear model.
+The function takes an additional argument, `modeFallbackThreshold`, which sets the value of the MAE at which the mode of the sequence is used as the prediction instead of the linear model.
 In this way, given a set of results, the threshold can be optimised via repeated calls to this function and finding